5.1.3 Doping of Compound Semiconductors

 Isoelectronic "Doping" and Bound Excitons

-If we introduce isoelectronic elements in the lattice – e.g., a group-V atom like N or Sb substituting a P atom, or even a molecule with 5 electrons to share, like ZnO substituting a GaP pair in the GaP lattice – we do not "dope" in the conventional sense of the word.
+If we introduce isoelectronic replacements in the lattice – e.g., a group-V atom (like N or Sb substituting a P atom), or a molecule (like ZnO substituting a GaP pair in the GaP lattice), or even a larger entity (like the Li-Li-O complex in GaP, with one interstitial Li, the other Li substituting Ga, and O substituting P) – we do not "dope" in the conventional sense of the word.
 We rather change the ionic component of the local binding.

 Since the introduction of isoelectronic elements is deliberate with a specific purpose in mind, we deal with it under the general heading "doping", keeping in mind that we do not change the carrier density in this way, but their recombination behavior.